top of page

 What does the “Alt” setting do?

-Normally, you do not need to adjust the “Alt” setting.
-This value is obtained automatically when you open the app using GPS to calculate your initial reference altitude.
+Normally, you do not need to adjust the “Alt” setting and advise against it unless you really know what you're doing This value is obtained automatically when you open the app using GPS to calculate your initial reference altitude.
 This is a similar process that pilots and mountaineers use to adjust their altimeters to account for weather based barometric pressure variations.
 GPS however can have error or may not be available in some situations (underground, for example).
 The “Alt’ setting lets you adjust the reference altitude manually in these situations.

 What does the “Refresh alt” button do?